Community Life in Richmond's Almshouses

 Monthly Activities Leaflet

-All your weekly favourites continue throughout - Zumba on Mondays (11am), Yoga on Fridays (10:15am), Bridge multiple times weekly, Tai Chi on Thursdays (2:30pm), and Arts & Crafts at Wright's Terrace.
-A brilliant start to the new year!
+The Out and About trip visits the RAF Museum in Hendon on 14th April (10am outside Hickey's Chapel) - places are limited so book through your Scheme Manager.
+All regular weekly activities continue throughout April - Zumba on Mondays (11am), Yoga on Fridays (10:15am), Bridge multiple times weekly, Meditation on Tuesdays (11am), Tai Chi on Thursdays (2:30pm), and Arts & Crafts at Wright's Terrace.
+A joyful Easter month ahead!

 Latest Edition of Your Almshouse Magazine